-- The algorithm is activity type agnostic (for example ski can be matched with snowboard).
+- The algorithm is activity type agnostic (for example skiing can be matched with snowboarding).

-If you are having trouble matching to your group activities and you are a Strava mobile App user, check your device's internal clock settings.
+- If you are a Strava mobile app user, check your device's internal clock settings.
 If you set your phone's clock manually, your set time could be over 1 minute off from the automatic clock from cell towers/satellites causing you to miss the group activity detection.
 Instead, try setting your clock to update automatically.